MauricioBraga/GOONIES-WAVE/README.md

 ## How to use

-After applying the patch, copy the wav files and the patched ROM to a folder in the sd card of your MSX Pico cartridge.
+After applying the patch, copy the wav files of the desired music set and the patched ROM to a folder in the sd card of your MSX Pico cartridge.

 Turn on your MSX with your Pico cartridge connected, and using Pico menu, navigate until the folder with the files and execute the game.